nstack-io/docs/docs/Features.md

 * ...

 ## Notify user
-All of the following features can be active at the same time so they can conflict with each other, to not disturb the user only 1 message will be shown per app open.
+All of the following features can be active at the same time so they can conflict with each other.
+To not disturb the user only 1 message will be shown per app open.
-The priority for each popup will be as followed:
+The priority for each popup will be as follows:

 **iOS:**